Hariomlokhande-coder/polygon-indexer/README.md

-#-------------Real-Time Polygon Blockchain Data Indexer
+# Real-Time Polygon Blockchain Data Indexer

 This project implements a **real-time blockchain data indexer** on the **Polygon network** using Rust.
 It listens for **POL token transfers** involving **Binance exchange addresses**, stores all raw transfers in SQLite, and provides an aggregated view of **cumulative net-flows** through a simple REST API.